Concordium/concordium-rust-sdk/src/lib.md

 ## Migration guide: 7 to 8

-The SDK major version 8 introduces a lot of minor breaking changes, all with common goal of improving the forward-compatible with Concordium Node API versions.
+The SDK major version 8 introduces a lot of minor breaking changes, all with common goal of improving forward-compatibility with Concordium Node API versions.

 #### Motivation